-In Colorado, an example of an exemption is the homestead exemption, which allows a person to keep $75,000 of equity in the home, or $105,000 for people over 60 or people who are disabled.
+In Colorado, the homestead exemption allows a person to keep $75,000 of equity in the home, or $105,000 for people over 60 or people who are disabled.
 You will need to continue to make your payments to those creditors who have a security interest in your property.
-A married couple filing jointly can double the exemption in most cases with the notable exception of the homestead exemption.
-Typically when filing for Chapter 7 bankruptcy in Colorado, you can keep not only your exempt property but also property obtained after bankruptcy is filed.
+A married couple filing jointly can double the exemption with the notable exception of the homestead exemption.
+Typically, when filing for Chapter 7 bankruptcy in Colorado, you can keep your exempt property and property obtained after filing for bankruptcy.
 There are some exceptions, such as a non-exempt inheritance received within 180 days after your bankruptcy.
-Also, bills that arise after bankruptcy is filed have to be paid.
+Also, you must pay bills that arise after you file for bankruptcy.

 There are some debts that bankruptcy cannot eliminate such as some taxes; past due child support or alimony; student loans unless there is undue hardship; debts not listed in the petition; unpaid liens; and debts resulting from fraud.

 Public utilities cannot refuse service because of a bankruptcy filing, although they can require a deposit for future service.